EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 FixedCost[r,t,y]
 +++++++++
-La ecuación (2) muestra el Fixed Cost para PPHROR002, para todos los escenarios.
+The equation (2) shows the Fixed Cost for PPHROR002, for every scenario.

 FixedCost=47.9 [M$/GW]   (2)